-Progress data in reading, writing and maths shows an overall progress score of 3.7 (school expected is 6).
+Progress data in reading, writing and maths shows an overall progress score of 4.4 (school expected is 6).
 Y6 SATS - reading, writing and maths (cohort too small to include data).
-Funding from the national tutoring programme was also used to improve progress in reading, writing and maths for disadvantaged pupils.

-Play therapy and counselling services have been bought in to for a further year due to positive outcomes for children receiving these services.
+Play therapy and mentoring services have been bought in to for a further year due to positive outcomes for children receiving these services.
 Parental and pupil feedback from these services is overwhelmingly positive.